ps-pat/Moonshine.jl/docs/src/quickstart.md

     generators. `tree`, however, is mutated, hence the bang!
 Conversely, you can generally assume bang-less functions not to mutate anything.

-I added the first line for repeatability; this is going to come in handy latter.
+I added the first line for repeatability; it will come in handy later.
 We can ignore it for now.
 Before explaining the building process any further, we take a quick break to talk about visualization.
 First, a neat little histogram of `tree`'s latitudes can be obtained via the